davihdsantos/simulation/README.md

 Download the h5 and convert it to a json, as instructed [here](https://github.com/davihdsantos/px4_firmware/blob/control_allocation_nn/src/examples/nn_example/README.md).
 The .json must be placed at *~/.ros/sitl_uav1/*

 The main code is located at *px4_firmware/src/lib/mixer/MultirotorMixer/MultirotorMixer.cpp* line 338.
 The legacy mixer is executed by updateValues() and the ML mixer is executed by updateValuesNN().
-Just uncomment the one you want to use.
+Just uncomment the one you want to use and rebuild the mrs_workspace.

 The function *printOutputs(rate, outputs)* prints the NAC in the console.